scemino/nscumm/README.md

     Zak McKracken and the Alien Mindbenders
     Maniac Mansion

+### Adventuresoft/Horrorsoft (AGOS) Games:
+    Elvira - Mistress of the Dark
+    Elvira II - The Jaws of Cerberus
+    Simon the Sorcerer 1
+    Simon the Sorcerer 2
+    The Feeble Files
+    Waxworks

 ### Others
     Beneath a Steel Sky by Revolution Software
-    Broken Sword: The Shadow of the Templars by Revolution Software Flight of the Amazon Queen by Interactive Binary Illusions Simon the Sorcerer 1, Simon the Sorcerer 2 by Adventuresoft Elvira - Mistress of the Dark, Elvira II - The Jaws of Cerberus by Horrorsoft
+    Broken Sword: The Shadow of the Templars by Revolution Software Flight of the Amazon Queen by Interactive Binary Illusions

 ## Hotkeys